The Clear Edge

 Move 3: Intervention Calibration (Matched to Signal Severity)

-Most founders either ignore fatigue completely or overcorrect (quit for 3 months).
-Both wrong.
-Match intervention to signal severity.
+Most founders either ignore fatigue completely or overcorrect by quitting for 3 months—both approaches miss the mark.
+Instead, match your intervention to the severity of the signal.

 Green Zone (0–1 flags): No intervention needed.
 Operating normally.